TheDrifter408/FrontendMentor-AgeCalculator/README-template.md

 ![Desktop-view-error](screenshots/desktop-view-error.png)
 ![Mobile-view-error](screenshots/mobile-view-error.png)

-This is was taken on firefox and as such does not support -webkit- classes due to which the -webkit-inner-spin-button, -webkit-outer-spin-button are not supported by it.
+The above 2 images was taken on firefox which does not support -webkit- classes due to which the -webkit-inner-spin-button, -webkit-outer-spin-button are not supported by it.

 ![Mobile-view-error-2](screenshots/mobile-view-error-2.png)
 This was taken on a brave browser which does support -webkit- classes and as such no outer/inner-spin-button was seen.